plone/training/mastering-plone/restapi.rst

         git checkout restapi

-In this chapter, we will have a look at the relatively new add-on `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/index.html>`_.
+In this chapter, we will have a look at the relatively new `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/index.html>`_, which is a core package as of Plone 5.2.

 It provides a hypermedia API to access Plone content using REST (Representational State Transfer).